CudaText-addons/cuda_hilite_vars/readme/readme.txt

 inside string literals.
 Lexer cannot do this, it highlights string literals with single color.
 Plugin supports multi-line string literals too.

-Plugin has predefined (in memory) configuration for:
-- Python
-- Bash script
-- Perl

 The predefined configuration file contains:
 - Python
 - Bash script